shagunattri/rx/README.md

 ```

-Automate your Web Enumeration with sub3num.
+Automate your Web Enumeration and save time with sub3num.

 Enumeration and automation shellscript to find subdomains and other extra features.

-Integrates tools written in Go to automate the process of web Enumeration with features such as:
+Integrates tools written in Go to automate the process of web application enumeration.

 ## Features